Quake4/HumanInterval/README.md

 ```

 ### TimeSpan properties
+* Days - Gets the days component of the time interval.
+* Hours - Gets the hours component of the time interval.
+* Minutes - Gets the minutes component of the time interval.
+* Seconds - Gets the seconds component of the time interval.
 * TotalDays - Gets the value expressed in whole and fractional days.
 * TotalHours - Gets the value expressed in whole and fractional hours.
 * TotalMinutes - Gets the value expressed in whole and fractional minutes.